 Tungsten and Fluorescent Gels

-Without delving too deep into color temperature how’s and whys, different lights sources emit light in different colors (temperatures).
+Without delving too deep into color temperature how’s and whys, different light sources emit light in different colors (temperatures).
 Here is a great article giving a thorough explanation.
 Relatively speaking, Daylight is blue, tungsten or incandescent light is orange, and fluorescent is green.
 Flash is similar to daylight.
 When the light sources falling on your subject are the same, everything is fine, but if multiple light sources are hitting your subject you can get ugly and distracting colors, particularly in skin tones.
 This mixing of lights can be hard to correct for, even in Photoshop.
-This is a common problem when using flash in tungsten or fluorescent lit rooms.
+This is a common problem when using flash in tungsten or fluorescent-lit rooms.
 To make my life much easier in post, I will gel my flash to match the dominant light source in the room.
 I carry two different colors of gels.
-For tungsten, an orange gel or 1/2 to 1/4 CTO and a fluorescent (green) gel for fluorescent lit room.
+For tungsten, an orange gel or 1/2 to 1/4 CTO and a fluorescent (green) gel for fluorescent-lit room.
 You can purchase 12 by 12 gel sheets at camera stores or light shops and just measure and cut to create strips.
-I then just Velcro over the front of my on camera flash.
-In a pinch I have also taped or rubber banded the gel in place.
+I then just Velcro over the front of my on-camera flash.
+In a pinch, I have also taped or rubber-banded the gel in place.

 Two Remote Flash Triggers and a Commander

 I know a photographer who carries one of these where ever she goes.
 I used to think it was too much, but every time we worked together, I would end up borrowing it.
-I finally caved and started bringing one myself and while I don’t always use it, when I need it, I need it.
-Getting elevated can really help crowded room shots and gives a slightly different perspective.
-It also works great as a work bench or a make shift place to rest your feet if you find you have a few seconds.
+I finally caved and started bringing one myself and while I don’t always use it when I need it, I need it.
+Getting elevated can help crowded room shots and gives a slightly different perspective.
+It also works great as a workbench or a makeshift place to rest your feet if you find you have a few seconds.
 It’s easy enough to leave this item in the trunk if you don’t think you will need it but I always have one available.

 The one filter that Lightroom doesn’t emulate very well, I use a polarizer for outdoor shots to add pop to colors, remove glare and reflections and capture beautiful blue skies and clouds when possible.
-More importantly, a polarizer can give me an added four stops which is really helpful when you are using fill flash in bright outdoor situations.
+More importantly, a polarizer can give me an added four stops which is helpful when you are using fill-flash in bright outdoor situations.
 Golf tournament group shots come to mind.
-Being able to slow the shutter down by 4 stops often times gets my shutter speed into a safe, flash sync number that I need it to be for outdoor flash.
+Being able to slow the shutter down by 4 stops oftentimes gets my shutter speed into a safe, flash sync number that I need it to be for outdoor flash.
 Handy tool to have.

 USB Flash Drive